-Your contribution is 4% of your reckonable income or €500, whichever is greater.
-Under the self assessment system, PRSI is paid direct to your local tax office together with any other amount due.
+Your contribution is 4% of your income or €500, whichever is greater.
+Under the self assessment system, PRSI is paid directly to Revenue using their pay and file system together with any other amounts due.

 If you are a self employed company director, PRSI is deducted by your employer under the PAYE system.

-If you have been told by an Inspector of Taxes that you need not make a Tax Return, but your income is €5,000 or more per year, you are liable to pay a flat rate social insurance contribution to the Department of Social Protection.
+If you have been told by an Inspector of Taxes that you need not make a Tax Return, for a particular year, but your income is €5,000 or more per year, you are liable to pay a flat rate social insurance contribution to the Department of Social Protection.

-If you are a Share fisherman or woman who is classified as self-employed, you may choose to pay an additional contribution for certain benefits under Class P. You will pay a contribution of 4% of income (up to the earnings ceiling for PRSI) in addition to the PRSI being paid already under Class S. There is a PRSI free allowance of €2,500.
+If you are a Share fisherman or fisherwoman who is classified as self-employed, you may choose to pay an additional contribution for certain benefits under Class P. You will pay a contribution of 4% of income in addition to the PRSI being paid already under Class S. There is a PRSI free allowance of €2,500.

 These additional contributions paid under Class P provide cover for:

 - limited Jobseeker's Benefit (for up to 13 weeks in each calendar year)